-For all those who participated in the #GogeAfrica20 Creative Contest and have been wondering who the jurors are, wait no more!
+For all those who participated in the #GogeAfrica20 Art Contest and have been wondering who the art jurors are, wait no more!
 Here is the profile and faces of those saddled with the responsibility of choosing our winners.
-Once again, good luck and may the odds be in your favour!
+Once again, good luck!

 Nuwa Wamala Nnyanzi is a God-taught visual arts practitioner/Consultant of international repute who didn’t attend a formal art school before successfully venturing into visual art practice.
 He holds an MA.
 Design (Professional Practice) with distinction from Middlesex University, UK.

 Nnyanzi is a culturalist; an art collector, dealer and promoter, poet, creative writer, strategic plan facilitator, public speaker, psycho-social therapist, as well as a visual social and cultural commentator.
 Nnyanzi’s art, which is biting social and cultural commentary on issues that affect society and it is widely described as “The art that touches the heart” by both critics and admirers.
 He is the vice chairperson of National Arts and Cultural Crafts Association of Uganda (NACCAU).
 Nnyanzi serves on a number of National committees responsible for culture, creative industries, tourism and hospitality.He was state minister of Internal Affairs and later on Arts and Social Welfare of Buganda Kingdom from 1992 to 2002.Facebook: Nuwa Wamala NnyanziTwitter: @nnyanziarts

 Born on the 11th of May 1972 in Enugu state Nigeria.
 He studied Fine and Applied Arts at the University of Benin where he majored in Painting, graduated in 1996 with a BA Hons, Fine and Applied Arts.
 George has had 6 solo Exhibition and over 120 group Exhibitions within and outside Nigeria.